substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/basic-setup.md

    dependency error.
 Here, we're using `monthly-2021-08` tag of Substrate.
 :::

-Now run `cargo +nightly build --release` again to make sure it builds without errors.
+Now run `cargo build --release` again to make sure it builds without errors.

 :::note
 You will notice the Rust compiler giving you warnings about unused imports.
 That's fine!
    Just ignore them &mdash; we're going to use those imports later in this tutorial.
 :::

-In the next step we will include the first storage item our Kitty application require.
+In the next step we will include the first storage item for our Kitty application.

-### 3. Include a storage item to track all Kitties
+### 3. Include a Storage Item to Track All Kitties

 Let's start by adding the most simple logic we can to our runtime: a function which stores a variable in runtime.